 What Are The Factors Of 14

 Imagine you're a baker, and you have 14 cookies.
-You want to divide them equally among your friends.
-Can you split them into groups of 2?
+Worth adding: you want to divide them equally among your friends.
+That's why can you split them into groups of 2?
 How about 3?
 Knowing the factors of 14 helps you figure out exactly how you can share those cookies without breaking any!

 Just like dividing cookies, understanding factors is a fundamental concept in math that unlocks many problem-solving abilities.
 The factors of 14 are the numbers that divide evenly into 14 without leaving a remainder.
 This simple concept is a building block for more advanced mathematics.
 In this article, we'll explore everything you need to know about the factors of 14.